 This is a godly family tree.
 As long as Methuselah was alive, he was a walking prophecy.
 Although Scripture is silent I think that’s why he lived so long –for “When he dies, judgement will come” – The Good Lord didn’t want to send the flood, He didn’t want to send judgement, death or a watery grave.
 But His long-suffering patience and forgiveness had run out.
 The tipping point had been reached.

-Nevertheless the way God works in history is staggering!
+Nevertheless the way God works in history is astounding!
 Rahab is mentioned in the genealogy of Jesus, part of “the glory line”.
 She was a Canaanite prostitute who saved a couple of Israelite spies when she was living in Jericho.
 She was a direct descendant of Ham, but what mattered is that she trusted in the true God of Israel.
 She was justified by faith.

 And it all goes back to when the Lord placed a rainbow in the sky as a sign of His promise.
-Whatever race we come from is not important because of the covenant of pure and free grace.
-We may not understand it, but through the plan of salvation, God is truly working His purpose out for entire humanity, the whole of creation.
+Whatever race we come from is not important because of God’s covenant of free grace.
+We may not understand it, but through the plan of salvation, He is truly working His purpose out for entire humanity, the whole of creation.

-I’m thankful for the rainbow and the cross because I need a second chance every day.
+For starters be thankful for the rainbow and the cross because we need a second chance every day.
 The promises are forever; they will not be broken.
 God has not forgotten us.
-When we struggle with sin, thank Him for all His mercies.
+When we struggle with sin, seek His forgiveness and thank Him for all His mercies.
 We’re part of His story.
 If we come to Jesus, we will not be turned away.

 Blessed be the Word.
 Love in the Messiah.